xiix0/scam/README.md

-You are a bundle of energy, always on the go.
+You are going to have a new love affair.